-As hearing loss is gradual in most cases, it can be difficult to identify if you are experiencing hearing loss.
-There are some signs you can watch for if you are concerned that you or a loved one is struggling with hearing loss.
+Hearing loss is gradual in most cases.
+It’s challenging to identify when you’re experiencing hearing loss.
+You can watch for signs if you’re concerned that you or a loved one is struggling with hearing loss.

 - The TV and other media devices are often at or near the max volume.

-- Heightened tinnitus symptoms where the constant sound impacts your quality of life.
+- You have heightened tinnitus symptoms where the constant sound impacts your quality of life.

 - Increased discomfort with social situations due to the inability to catch all of the conversations.

-- Experience audio disorientation when in busy areas such as malls, restaurants, and family get-togethers.
+- Experience audio disorientation when in busy areas such as malls, restaurants, or sporting events.

-- Difficulty hearing consonants, and with speech in general being muffled.
+- Difficulty hearing consonants, as well as speech in general, being muffled.

-If you suspect you or a loved one may have hearing loss, our hearing experts provide a comprehensive hearing test as one of our many hearing services.
-With our hearing evaluation, our hearing specialists can pinpoint the extent of your hearing loss and offer you the appropriate treatment options.
+If you suspect you or a loved one may have hearing loss, our hearing experts offer a comprehensive hearing test as one of our many hearing services.
+Our hearing specialists can pinpoint the extent of your hearing loss and provide treatment options with our hearing evaluation.